 Snow blower versus snow thrower, most people use the terms interchangeably, but there are differences.
-Here I explain all to help you find the one for you.
+Here I explain everything to help you find the right type of snow blower for you.

 Read on and I will reveal all.